beraldoleal/sheetris/README.md

 ## Features

-- ✨ **Smart Packing Algorithm** - Guillotine bin packing minimizes waste
+- ✨ **Multiple Packing Algorithms** - Choose the best algorithm for your needs:
+  - **MaxRects**: Best material efficiency, tries multiple positions
+  - **Guillotine**: Fast but may waste space, makes only straight cuts
+  - **Skyline**: Good balance of speed and efficiency, bottom-left placement
 - 📏 **Automatic Piece Detection** - Analyzes object dimensions and groups by thickness
 - 🎨 **Color Coding** - Visual distinction by thickness or dimension
 - 🔤 **Letter Labels** - Each unique dimension gets a letter (A, B, C, etc.)